-Financial assistance for graduate work can include standard federal and state financial aid.
-There will be a limited number of teaching assistantships, research assistantships, and laboratory assistant- ships awarded each year.
+Financial assistance can include standard federal and state financial aid.
+There will be a limited number of assistantships awarded each year.

-Renewals of TA, RA, and LA awards are not automatic, and are subject to annual review and available funding.
+Renewals of tuition assistance awards are not automatic, and are subject to annual review and available funding.
 Normally the length of support is no longer than two academic years.